kieran-woodrow/Lexer-generation-compiler-construction/README.md

 ## 🏃🏻‍♂️ Running The Project

-1. Run the ThreadDemoCounter.java file for task 1
+1. Run the Main.java file
-2. Run the ThreadDemoCounter.java file for task 2
-3. Run the ThreadDemoCounter.java file for task 3

 ---